Top degree $\ell^p$-homology and conformal dimension of buildings: Non-vanishing of -homology and virtual cohomological dimension

 \begin{defn} Let $G$ be a group having a torsion-free subgroup of finite index.
 We define the \textit{virtual cohomological dimension $\vcd_R(G)$ of $G$ over $R$} as the cohomological dimension $\cd_R(\G)$ of any of its torsion-free subgroups of finite index. \end{defn}

 Let $(W,S)$ be a finitely generated Coxeter system.
-First, Tits showed that $W$ is a linear group in characteristic $0$, so by Selberg's lemma it admits a torsion-free subgroup $\G$ of finite index.
+First, Tits showed that $W$ is a linear group in characteristic $0$ \cite[D.1.2]{davisbook}, so by Selberg's lemma \cite{selberg} it admits a torsion-free subgroup $\G$ of finite index.
 Second, such a group $\G$ is of type $FP_R$, for any PID $R$.
 This is because $\G$ acts freely and cocompactly on the Davis apartment $\S$ of $W$, which is contractible, so the spaces $C_i(\S; R)$ give the desired projective resolution.
 This implies:

 Serre's theorem tells us that this integer does not depend on the choice of a torsion-free subgroup $\G$ of finite-index in $W$, but we can see this directly without invoking this result.
-Indeed, both $W$ and $\G$ act properly discontinuously and cocompactly on the Davis apartment $\S$, so $H^n(\G ; R \G) = H_c^n(\S ; R) = H^n(W; R W)$.
+Indeed, both $W$ and $\G$ act properly discontinuously and cocompactly on the Davis apartment $\S$, so the spaces $H^n(\G ; R \G)$ and $ H^n(W; R W)$ coincide with the compactly supported cohomology $H_c^n(\S ; R)$ of $\S$ \cite[F.2.2]{davisbook}.
 Thus the virtual cohomological dimension of $W$ can be computed as follows: